Frequently Asked Questions

 How can I pay?

-At the moment we accept wire transfers or cheques.
+At the moment we accept credit cards, wire transfers and cheques in euros.

 What's your cancellation policy?